abdiu34567/telesun.js/Docs/ExampleBots/InlineQueryBot.md

 - first we need `bot token` from bot father
 - then `import` bot library, you can follow [here](https://github.com/abdiu34567/telesun.js/blob/main/Getting%20Started%20With%20App%20Script.md)
+- in order for inline query to work for your bot follow :
+  - `Bot Father -> /mybots -> (chose your bot) -> Bot Setting -> inline mode -> Turn inline mode on`

 ```js
 //<<code.gs>>